p-org/P/Docs/docs/getstarted/install.md

-??? info "Check out the guide for P version 1.x.x [here](../old/getstarted/install.md)"
+!!! info "If you want to use older P version 1.x.x, please use the installation steps [here](../old/getstarted/install.md)"

 P is built to be cross-platform and can be used on MacOS, Linux, and Windows.
-We provide a step-by-step guide for installing P along with its required dependencies.
+We provide a step-by-step guide for installing P along with the required dependencies.

-!!! info ""
+!!! success ""
     After each step, please use the troubleshooting check to ensure that each installation step succeeded.

 ### [Step 1] Install .Net Core SDK
 The P compiler is implemented in C# and hence the tool chain requires `dotnet`.
 P currently uses the specific version of [.Net SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-To install .Net Core 6.0 SDK use:

 === "MacOS"